sematext/docs/docs/alerts/creating-experience-alerts.md

 title: Creating Experience Alerts
 description: Step-by-step alert creation instructions for Experience

-Each Experience App metric that you can create alert rules on has a bell icon, when clicked, shows a dropdown menu listing the metrics that you can choose.
+Each Experience App metric that you can create alert rules on has a bell icon that, when clicked, shows a dropdown menu listing the metrics that you can choose.

 ![Bell Icon for Page Load](../images/alerts/experience_alert_bell.png)